scikit-tda/scikit-tda/CONTRIBUTING.md

 ## Testing

-We use `pytest` to verify (or attempt to) correctness.
+We use `pytest` to verify (or attempt to verify) correctness.
 A good PR should also include unit tests which come as close as possible to covering the added lines of code.
 Tests are stored in the `test/` directory and can be run by executing `pytest` from the command line within the directory.

 ## Continuous Integration (CI)

 All PRs are checked for lint, tests, and documentation builds via CI.
+These may or may not run automatically.
+If they don't run, a maintainer can run them manually.
 Please ensure your code passes all checks before requesting review.

 ## Contact & Help